canonical/netplan/doc/netplan-yaml.md

     > For historical reasons, the misspelling `gratuitious-arp` is also
     > accepted and has the same function.

-  - **packets-per-slave** (scalar)
+  - **packets-per-member** (scalar)

     > In `balance-rr` mode, specifies the number of packets to transmit
-    > on a slave before switching to the next.
+    > on a port before switching to the next.
 When this value is set to
-    > `0`, slaves are chosen at random.
+    > `0`, ports are chosen at random.
 Allowable values are between
     > `0` and `65535`.
 The default value is `1`.
 This setting is
     > only used in `balance-rr` mode.

+    Alias: **packets-per-slave** <!--- wokeignore:rule=slave -->

   - **primary-reselect-policy** (scalar)

-    > Set the reselection policy for the primary slave.
+    > Set the reselection policy for the primary port.
 On failure of the
-    > active slave, the system will use this policy to decide how the new
+    > active port, the system will use this policy to decide how the new
-    > active slave will be chosen and how recovery will be handled.
+    > active port will be chosen and how recovery will be handled.
 The
     > possible values are `always`, `better`, and `failure`.

   - **resend-igmp** (scalar)

     > In modes `balance-rr`, `active-backup`, `balance-tlb` and
     > `balance-alb`, a failover can switch IGMP traffic from one
-    > slave to another.
+    > port to another.
     >
     > This parameter specifies how many IGMP membership reports
     > are issued on a failover event.
 Values range from 0 to 255.
 0